 A Guide to the Anti-Anxiety Diet that Helped Me Manage Anxiety

-- Everything I have learned about nutrition, and
+- Everything I've learned about nutrition, and

 For your body and mind to function properly, you need to get all your essential nutrients through food.